narner/MyWebsite/content/notes/Machine-Learning powered Gesture Recognition on iOS - Octobober 7, 2017.md

     }
 ```

 Once the gesture data has been recorded, and the “Save Pipeline” button is pressed, the pipeline and gesture training data is saved.

+&nbsp;

 ## PREDICTION VIEW CONTROLLER